Zash/lua-unbound/README.markdown

 libunbound for Prosody
 ======================

-This is a drop-in replacement for Prosodys internal DNS library with a LuaJIT FFI binding to libunbound.
-It was mostly created as an experiment to see if it was possible, and to play with LuaJIT and its FFI.
-Note that you need LuaJIT 2.
+This is a drop-in replacement for Prosodys internal DNS library with a binding to libunbound.

-With version 2, `lib.unbound.lua` should work as a standalone library.
-Note that you still need to parse the RR data yourself.

 Why use it
 ----------